 Block Ads with Poper Blocker

-Poper Blocker is a top pop-up blocking solution where people can seek respite from the countless online advertisements.
+Poper Blocker’s popup blocker feature is a top pop-up blocking solution where people can seek respite from the countless online advertisements.
 This browser extension, which works with Chrome and Edge, has been designed to give you a more satisfying browsing experience by eliminating unwanted ads.
 Poper Blocker’s features are designed to fit different ad-blocking needs of users so as to provide them with an advertising-free internet journey that is cleaner, faster, and fun.

 It does not mean that the strength of this extension lies in removing visual clutter only; it is rather about facilitating seamless interaction with the web.
 Poper Blocker intelligently identifies and blocks an extensive range of adverts by stopping pop-up ads, video ads, and even the less conspicuous sponsored posts on social networking platforms.